mjhea0/mean-boiler/README.md

 ### Server

 - Place your traditional node/express application in the `app.js` file.
 - The "tests" folder is for unit/integration tests.
-This folder is then split between "api" and "model".
+This folder is split between the "api" and "model" folder.
 Put your main Node/Express tests in the "api" folder and database tests in the "model" folder.
-Add your fixtures to the "tests" folder.
+Use `sampledata.js` for your fixtures.

 ### Web